tshort11/DEV1004-AAD/Architecture/AAD-explanation.md

 # Application Architecture Diagram Explanation

-This document provides an extensive explanation of the components and interactions shown in the application architecture diagrams for the containerised AFL Talking Platform project.
+This document provides an extensive explanation of the components and interactions shown in the application architecture diagrams for the containerised The Book Discovery Platform project.

 ---

 ##  Diagram 1: High-Level Application Architecture

 ![High-Level Diagram](./High-level-AAD.jpg)
+High-Level Diagram

 ### Components:
 - **Frontend (React + Vite)**